Scritti Politti: 1980s

-Scritti Politti began planning their debut album in 1979, but the recording had to be delayed when Green collapsed after a gig supporting Gang of Four in Brighton in early 1980.
+Scritti Politti began planning their debut album in 1979, but the recording had to be delayed when Gartside collapsed after a gig supporting Gang of Four in Brighton in early 1980.
 Originally believed to be a heart attack, the cause of his collapse was eventually diagnosed as a panic attack, brought on by his chronic stage fright and his unhealthy lifestyle.
-Returning home to south Wales at his parents' insistence for a nine-month convalescence period, Green had plenty of time to think about the direction the band and their music were going in.
-During 1979 he had already become less interested in the independent music and punk scene and had started listening to and buying American funk and disco like Chic and the Jacksons, American soul like Aretha Franklin, and 1960s British beat music such as the Beatles' early records.
-Green came to the conclusion that "you don't have to be lobotomised in order to make pop music.
-It's a real passion to make it" and that making pop music didn't mean selling out punk's principles or dumbing down: "I think the politics of punk does survive.
-There are a whole lot [of] people who aren't happy to make pap but want to make pop.
-They understand that what sells means something.
-It finds a way into people's hearts in a way that independent music never did."
+Returning home to south Wales at his parents' insistence for a nine-month convalescence period, Gartside had plenty of time to think about the direction the band and where their music was going.
+During 1979, he had already become less interested in the independent music and punk scene and had started listening to and buying American funk and disco like Chic and the Jacksons, American soul like Aretha Franklin, and 1960s British beat music such as the Beatles' early records.
+Gartside came to the conclusion that making pop music did not require selling out punk's principles or dumbing down.
 He explained his reasons for abandoning the band's original "do-it-yourself" philosophy to Smash Hits in November 1981:

-As well as his musical change of heart, Green had also abandoned the strict Marxist philosophy of the early Scritti Politti ideas and recordings, saying that "a lot of the very oppositional politics that we'd been involved in lost their appeal and credibility for me.
+As well as his musical change of heart, Gartside had also abandoned the strict Marxist philosophy of the early Scritti Politti ideas and recordings, saying that "a lot of the very oppositional politics that we'd been involved in lost their appeal and credibility for me.
 I rejected the principles of that, what was monolithical Marxism.
 I no longer supported the mechanism which held that up, and carried over to the music.
 Plus I was bored shitless with the noise we were making."